 The first step towards securing healthcare information is to discard obsolete technology of managing patient data and replacing it with latest technologies, which have higher resistance to fight cyber crimes.

 Security Information Event Management (SIEM) has been the traditional solution used in data centers.
 However, SIEMs cannot handle large volumes of data which makes it inefficient after a certain point.
 There is a tremendous need to employ intelligent analytics to automate mountains of data in a secure manner.

 Big data and analytics convert unstructured log and SIEM data to a format that enables informed, strategic decision making, and does away with the ‘false-positives’ that afflict SIEMs.
 This allows security teams to quickly respond to threats before data leaves the network.

-Implement strict measures to tackle BYOD programs
+4. Implement strict measures to tackle BYOD programs

 Bring-your-own-device (BYOD) programs are a huge concern for many healthcare organizations that permit their employees to bring their personal laptops, tablets and smartphones.
 While working, employees install mobile applications and use on their personal devices exposing corporate data to additional risks.